Nuclear magnetic resonance quantum computer: History

-The use of nuclear spins for quantum computing was first discussed by Seth Lloyd and by David DiVincenzo.
+The use of nuclear spins for quantum computing was first discussed by Seth Lloyd and by David DiVincenzo in the early 1990s.

-Manipulation of nuclear spins for quantum computing using liquid state NMR was introduced independently by Cory, Fahmy and Havel and Gershenfeld and Chuang in 1997.
+Manipulation of nuclear spins for quantum computing using liquid state NMR was introduced independently by David G. Cory, Amr F. Fahmy and Timothy F. Have and independently by Neil Gershenfeld and Isaac Chuang in 1997.
 Some early success was obtained in performing quantum algorithms in NMR systems due to the relative maturity of NMR technology.
 For instance, in 2001 researchers at IBM reported the successful implementation of Shor's algorithm in a 7-qubit NMR quantum computer.
 However, even from the early days, it was recognized that NMR quantum computers would never be very useful due to the poor scaling of the signal-to-noise ratio in such systems.
-More recent work, particularly by Caves and others, shows that all experiments in liquid state bulk ensemble NMR quantum computing to date do not possess quantum entanglement, thought to be required for quantum computation.
+More recent work, particularly by Carlton M. Caves and others, shows that all experiments in liquid state bulk ensemble NMR quantum computing to date do not possess quantum entanglement, thought to be required for quantum computation.
 Hence NMR quantum computing experiments are likely to have been only classical simulations of a quantum computer.